 Funding of $8.84 million was allocated in 2017, for invasive plant and animal projects.
-This also included wild dog cluster fencing, wild dog control programs and invasive plant management, with construction of approximately 2,000 kilometres of cluster fencing added to priority sheep growing areas across Queensland.
+This also included wild dog cluster fencing, wild dog control programs and invasive plant management.

 Organisation Project name Status* RAPAD Central Western Queensland and Flinders Region cluster fencing Completed Cape York NRM Reducing the economic and environmental impacts of high priority weeds in the Cape York region Completed Desert Channels Queensland Northern Lake Eyre Basin prickly acacia eradication program - Stage 3 Completed Fitzroy Basin Association Dawson Catchment Integrated Vertebrates pest control (DCIV) Completed Southern Queensland NRM (formerly Queensland Murray-Darling Committee) Eradicating breeding population of rabbits in local area and strategic deer control in targeted areas In delivery Townsville City Council Yellow crazy ant program, Nome Townsville Completed Goondiwindi Regional Council Goondiwindi Regional Council Stage 2 cluster fence project Completed Maranoa Regional Council Barrier fence to the Queensland border Collaborative Area Management Project Completed Western Downs Regional Council Pests, partnerships and people power in the Western Downs Completed Southern Gulf NRM Prickly acacia management on Lawn Hill, Punjaub and Neumayer Valley Stations to stop the spread and reduce the density Completed Balonne Shire Council Maranoa-Balonne: targeted monitoring, aerial baiting and trapping program for inaccessible areas Completed McKinlay Shire Council McKinlay mesquite common area eradication program Completed Cassowary Coast Regional Council Koster's curse (Clidemia hirta) Completed Southern Downs Regional Council Strategic cross border wild dog control and landholder capacity building Completed Longreach Regional Council Snake cactus control project Completed Southern Queensland NRM (formerly South West NRM) Collaborative Area Management Phase 3 Completed Hinchinbrook Shire Council Effective management of coastal feral pig population in the Hinchinbrook Shire Completed

 Funding of $1.9 million was allocated in 2018 to support Local Governments in regional areas to capacity build with the aim of increasing and improving landholders' pest management activities through support and mentoring.